Back to series

 The Importance of Vocation

 [This article is the first in a two-part series that addresses vocation and calling.
 The series is based on a talk Mark Talbot gave to the Fellows of the C.S.
 Lewis Institute-Chicago on March 3, 2018.
-It is adapted from an upcoming book by Dr. Talbot, When the Stars Disappear: Understanding and Coping with Our Suffering (Crossway, forthcoming).]
+It is adapted from a book by Dr. Talbot, When the Stars Disappear: Understanding and Coping with Our Suffering (Crossway).]

 It is noteworthy – although not unexpected, given the word’s etymology – that the first several senses for vocation in the online Merriam-Webster Unabridged Dictionary all refer explicitly to God or His purposes.
 Here is the very first one: